elucherini/db-toys/README.md

 # db-toys
-Toy database implementations for a deep study
+Toy database implementations for a deep study of *Designing Data-Intensive Applications* by Martin Kleppman.